Wet-Stop 3+ Bedwetting Alarm Pink – FREE SHIPPING IN U.S.

 - Instructions in six languages

 - 1-year manufacturer’s warranty against defects

-Wet-Stop 3+, when used properly, can cure bedwetting.
+Wet-Stop 3+, when used properly, can cure bedwetting in days or weeks, without medication.
 Recommended by pediatricians and pediatric urologists, Wet-Stop 3+ is effective in training the child’s brain-bladder connection.
 The Wet-Stop 3+ reacts immediately to the first few drops of moisture, teaching the child to recognize the need to urinate and react to stop the flow of urine before the bed becomes wet.
 During the learning process, dry underwear will be needed – but the family will be spared the bother of remaking the entire bed.
-In less than six months, many children no longer require the use of the Wet-Stop 3+ Bedwetting Alarm.
+In a few months, most children no longer need to use the Wet-Stop 3+ Bedwetting Alarm.

 To use the Wet-Stop3+:

 - Insert 2 AAA batteries; the LED light on the side of the unit will flash briefly when the batteries are correctly installed and the unit is working.
 (No on/off switch!)